nottrobin/docs/src/en/help-azure.md

 quicker and easier than the manual `service-principal-secret` method.
 Here, we'll assume that 'interactive' has been chosen.

-!!!
-Note:
+[note]
 For guidance on the manual method, see
 [Manually adding Azure credentials][manually-adding-azure-credentials].
-Use
+Use this method if the interactive option fails, or if you want to automate the configuration process.
-    this method if the interactive option fails, or if you want to automate the configuration process.
+[/note]

 You then will be asked for your subscription id.
 In the example above, it is 'f717c8c1-8e5e-4d38-be7f-ed1e1c879e18'.
 The recommended way is to simply press